Sudden oak death (SOD), Phytophthora ramorum, is a federally

 Oregon nurseries shipping plants out of state that are located within the quarantine area of Curry County or that have been found positive since March 31, 2011, are required to meet requirements of the USDA Federal Order DA-2014-02.

-Oregon nurseries approved to ship nursery stock out of state need to be listed on the Oregon Department of Agriculture website.
+Oregon nurseries approved to ship nursery stock out of state need to be listed on the Oregon Department of Agriculture (ODA) website.
 Nurseries listed there are required to be inspected for presence of SOD annually.
 These nurseries are not required to use a USDA Phytophthora ramorum certification shield with their shipments.

 Recipients of tree and shrub nursery stock imported into